Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

 - At creation we specify the number of partition per AZ (max 7 per AZ)
 - Each partition has its own rack with isolated power and networking
 - We can launch as many instances as we need in a partition group.
 We can select the partition by hand or we can let EC2 decide on a partition for a new instance
-- Use cases for partition groups: HDFS, HBase, Cassandra, topology aware applications
+- Use cases for partition groups: HDFS, HBase, Cassandra, topology aware applications<span style="color: #ff5733;">Important for EXAM!!!</span>
 - Instances can be placed in a specific partition or we can let AWS to decide
+- Offer visibility in partitions and you can see which instance is in which partition.

 ## EC2 Spot Instances